 A minimum of 36 semester hours in qualifying, core and specialized track courses.
-Successful completion of the M.S.N. degree with the Clinical Nurse Leader track also requires regular admission to the program with completion of 400 hours in precepted clinical placement, and satisfactory performance on the comprehensive exit examination predictor for certification.
+Successful completion of the M.S.N. degree with the Clinical Nurse Leader track also requires regular admission to the program with completion of 400 hours in precepted clinical placement.
+Students are required to meet the end-of-course outcomes in the MSN Track courses that are specific to the professional discipline (CNL Track) and these are contained within the Level II courses..